Aaron Wan-Bissaka Shirt number 29

 v Chelsea (H)

-The boss was asked about the availability of Aaron and Brandon during his pre-match press conference for Sunday’s game.
+Erik was asked about United's right-back battle during his pre-match press conference for the Brentford game.